Egress Code in Iowa

 Exception: New sleeping rooms created in an existing basement shall be provided with emergency escape and rescue openings in accordance with Section R310.1.

-To put it all simply, if you are developing your basement in Iowa you will need an egress window that has a wide clearance and be easily opened.
-The Great Egress Company provides a curated collection of windows that meet egress requirements.
+The Great Egress Company provides a curated collection of windows that meet State of Iowa egress window code.
 The easiest way to get your hands on a code-compliant egress window is to let us ship one straight to your door.
 Have a look for yourself.